KendrasCovidCoaches/kcc-rails-app/README.md

-# ResiTown Sacramento
+# KCC Rails App

-This repository stores the code for the ResiTown Sacramento website.
+This repository stores the code for the KCC Rails app.
+Currently all code is still related to the non-profit this app was originally for

 The stack is:

-- Ruby on Rails 6.0
+- Ruby on Rails 6.0 with react-on-rails/webpacker
-- Tailwind CSS
+- Tailwind CSS (for now..)
 - Postgres

 # Running app locally